digital-asset/docs.daml.com/docs/2.9.0/docs/daml-finance/instruments/structured-product.rst

 amount is repaid unless a final barrier has been breached (in which case the performance of the underlying is paid).

+If the underlying closes above the call barrier on an observation date, the instrument is automatically redeemed early at the end of that period.

 For example, consider an auto-callable yield note that pays a fixed 5% coupon in every period (unless the coupon barrier was hit at the end of the period).